Inner core super-rotation: Theory

 In the 1995 model of Glatzmeier and Roberts, the inner core is rotated by a mechanism similar to an induction motor.
 A thermal wind in the outer core gives rise to a circulation pattern with flow from east to west near the inner core boundary.
 Magnetic fields passing through the inner and outer cores provide a magnetic torque, while viscous torque on the boundary keeps the inner core and the fluid near it rotating at the same rate on average.

 The 1995 model did not include the effect of gravitational coupling between density variations in the mantle and topography on the inner core boundary.
 A 1996 study predicted that it would force the inner core and mantle to rotate at the same rate, but a 1997 paper showed that relative rotation could occur if the inner core was able to change its shape.
-This would require the viscosity to be less than 1.5 x 10^{20} pascal-seconds (Pa·s).
-It also predicted that, if the viscosity were too low (less than 3 x 10^{16} Pa·s), the inner core would not be able to maintain its seismic anisotropy.
+This would require the viscosity to be less than 1.5×10^20 pascal-seconds (Pa·s).
+It also predicted that, if the viscosity were too low (less than 3×10^16 Pa·s), the inner core would not be able to maintain its seismic anisotropy.
 However, the source of the anisotropy is still not well understood.
-A model of the viscosity of the inner core based on Earth's nutations constrains the viscosity to 2–7 × 10^{14} Pa·s.
+A model of the viscosity of the inner core based on Earth's nutations constrains the viscosity to 2–7×10^14 Pa·s.

 Geodynamo models that take into account gravitational locking and changes in the length of day predict a super-rotation rate of only 1° per million years.
 Some of the inconsistencies between measurements of the rotation may be accommodated if the rotation rate oscillates.